-Constructed by Van Meter in 1951, the 22-foot-tall tower consists of about 2,000 wooden pallets that were tossed out by a brewery.
+Constructed by Van Meter in 1951, the 22-foot-tall tower is made up of about 2,000 wooden pallets that were tossed out by a brewery.
 The pallets are placed in a 22-foot-wide circle and stacked on top of each other in brick-like fashion.
-Inside the structure is the grave of a child buried in 1869.
+Underneath the structure is the grave of child buried in 1869.

 In 1977, the Fire Department declared the tower "an illegally stacked lumber pile" and a fire hazard.

-A year later, it was named a landmark by the city Cultural Heritage Commission, joining such other historic-cultural monuments as the Watts Towers, the Hollywood sign, the Venice canals, a 1,000-year-old oak tree in Encino and the S.S.
-Catalina.
+A year later, it was named a landmark by the city Cultural Heritage Commission, joining such other historic-cultural monuments as the Watts Towers, the Hollywood sign, the Venice canals, a 1,000-year-old oak tree in Encino and the cruise ship Catalina.

 But to its creator, 74-year-old Van Meter, the tower is a special place to get away from the turmoil of urban society.

 "I have a place where it is quiet, despite the apartments, the noise of the boulevard and the hum and screeches of the rat race on the freeway 200 feet away," he said.

 At night, Van Meter said, he climbs to the top of the tower and looks at the moon and the stars.
 "To me, this is a spiritual place."

 Tucked away at the end of Magnolia Boulevard, a few feet from the San Diego Freeway, is Van Meter's house.
 The house and 2 1/2 acres, where Van Meter has lived since 1947, is the only single-family residential property left on the block, which has been developed with a condominium complex, a fire station, an office building and a private school.